Condition Care Guide

 What is the conventional treatment of poison oak?

 Treatment consists mostly of protecting the damaged skin, preventing infection and relieving the itching.
-Over-the-counter medications may be used to treat poison oak.
+Over-the-counter medications may be used as poison oak treatments and as a poison ivy remedy.
 Store-brand or generic versions of these medications also work and are usually available.
-If the case of poison oak is severe, you should see a physician for more extensive treatment with stronger steroid medications.
+If the case of poison oak is severe, you should see a physician for more extensive poison oak treatment with stronger steroid medications.

 Avoid the use of older Caladryl that contains the ingredient "diphenhydramine," unless directed by your physician.
 Applying diphenhydramine to open sores and taking diphenhydramine by mouth can cause a toxic build-up of the drug.